Burkhart Farm

 Yes

-We are (Hall of Fame Hosts) (Central timezone) Sorry camp site water is shut down until mid April.
-Water is still available in barn.
-We live in the country on a working grain farm.
+(Hall of Fame Hosts) (Central timezone) We live in the country on a working grain farm.
 (Corn and Soybeans).
 You could wake up to deer eating grain around the bins.
-In the evenings you can look down to the East by tree line for deer and Turkey.
+In the evenings. you can look down to the East by tree line for deer and Turkey.
 The best way to communicate with us is via BW welcome contact service.
-We do not answer from unknown phone numbers nor do we check voicemail regularly.
-We can handle any size RV.
+We do not respond to unknown phone numbers due to extensive SPAM, We can handle any size RV.
 All spots are level.
-City water is available at 9 of our camp sites.
-Camp site water is winterized and shut down from mid October to mid April.
-Depending on weather.
-Water is always available in Barn to fill tanks.
 All electric sites are 30/50 and are for year-round use.
-We have 9 sites with electric/water 4 sites are gravel.
+We have 9 sites with electric and city water.
+4 sites are gravel.
 3 sites are grass.
 2 are concrete.
-2 50 amp locations without water.
 We also have a large primitive camping area west of the grain bins in open yard. (no electric or water).
 Rv parking is available on grass when ground is hard or on the concrete and gravel driveway when soft.
 We only have one picnic table at this time.
-There is a trail we keep mowed to the East of the hay barn along side the crops which is great for walking/dog run.
+There is a trail we keep mowed North East of the hay barn along side the crops which is great for walking/dog run.
 We do appreciate a donation for Electric and City Water as the expense does add up.
-Donation box is on weather vane.
-Gray water may be dumped in the field.
+Donation box is on weather vane by Woody, the Hoot Owl.
+Gray water may be dumped in the farm field.
 The crops love it.
 Sorry we can no longer recommend black water dump stations as the local campgrounds are refusing non-customer use.
 Whistling donkey in Woodward has a dump station you can call them and ask if you can use it (515) 438-2669.
 You can be as private or engaged with us as you feel.
 Dumpster is by machine shed.
 There are 30+ local TV channels.
 (Not Cable) Open southern skies for satellite use.
 The lights automatically turn off at 10 PM.
 Fire Pit light dims down to 15% after 10 PM.
+Yard lights also come on for one minute as noon whistle.
+Stargazing really pop at night on a clear night.
 You are welcome to turn lights back on and continue outdoor activities and use fire pit as long as you do not disturb other campers.
 Mouse and weather vane lights stays on all night for your convenience.
 Fire pit is for you to use.
-Supplied and built by AYearToVolunteer.com Free Firewood is available East of fire pit.
+Supplied and built by AYearToVolunteer.com Free Firewood is available East of barn.
 Please do not put trash in fire pit.
 (I have to clean it out) We would prefer if guests arrive before dark, We like to settle down for the evening.
-WIFI is 150 Meg depending on other usage.
-Login is Boondockers Password is welcome1 (no caps) Please be sure to leave a review of your stay on the BW/hh website.
+WIFI is 250 Mbps depending on number of users.
+WIFI is Boondockers.
+Password is welcome1 (no caps) Please be sure to leave a review of your stay on the BW/hh website.
 Local Hospital Perry IA ---------------------515 465-3547 Boone IA--------------------515 432-3140 Local gas station.
-Casey’s General Store Madrid is closest diesel fuel.
+Casey’s General Store (gas and groceries only) Madrid is closest diesel fuel.
 Cayennes Café Whistling Donkey Sports Bar and Grill Laundry: Main St Woodward (Down Town) 115 S Main St (no phone) Groceries: A J’S Grocery Store Picket Fence Creamery.
 Banks.
-ATM Ebank Woodward 217 S Main St Local Attractions: Picket Fence Creamery Woodward High Trestle Bridge & Bike Trail Also see: http://burkhartelectric.com/Burkhart%20Boondockers%20Site.html
+ATM in Woodward 217 S Main St Local Attractions: Picket Fence Creamery Woodward High Trestle Bridge & Bike Trail Also see: http://burkhartelectric.com/Burkhart%20Boondockers%20Site.html

 Vehicle Suitability Information